flygeneticist/flygeneticist/README.md

 ## I'm a Husband, Developer, and Teacher!

-- 🔭 Currently building a [web development workshop][https://grumpygoatstudio.com/outreach] for underprivilaged students here in the Philippines 🇵🇭.
+- 🔭 Currently my I am building a web development workshop for underprivilaged students here in the Philippines 🇵🇭.
 - 🌱 I’m working on getting better with Rust 🦀 & React.
 - 💪 2020 Goals: Taking time for daily reflections.
 - ⚡ Fun fact: I love to cook and enjoy working on our small farm.